azat-co/practicalnode/chapter1/chapter1.md

 ***Figure 1-4.** Executing JavaScript in Node.js REPL*

 There are slight deviations in ECMAScript implementations in Node.js and browsers such as the Chrome Developer Tools console.
-For example, `require()` is a valid method in Node.js REPL, whereas the same code is `ReferenceError` in the Chrome console because of browsers don't support Node.js modules feature.
+For example, `require()` is a valid method in Node.js REPL, whereas the same code produces `ReferenceError` in the Chrome DevTools console because browsers don't support Node.js modules feature.
 However, for the most part, Node.js REPL and the Chrome/Firefox consoles are similar.

 # Launching Node.js Scripts